SonySemiconductorSolutions/aitrios-refapp-basic-visualization/docs/USAGE.md

     ![Launch FE Debugger option](../docs/media/launch_fe_debugger.png "Launch FE Debugger")

-3. This will open a new browser window with the Zone Detection application, so make sure you are using the right window when debugging.
+3. This will open a new browser window with the Basic Visualization application, so make sure you are using the right window when debugging.